Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Introduction

 \section{Introduction}

-The Mordell-Weil theorem implies that for any smooth projective curve $C$ of genus $g \geq 1$ defined over $\Q$, the group of rational points on its Jacobian admits a decomposition $\Jac(C)(\Q) \simeq T \times \mathbb Z^{r}$, where $T$ is a finite group and $r \geq 0$ is an integer called the (Mordell-Weil) rank of $\Jac(C)(\Q)$.
+The Mordell--Weil theorem implies that for any smooth projective curve $C$ of genus $g \geq 1$ defined over $\Q$, the group of rational points on its Jacobian admits a decomposition $\Jac(C)(\Q) \simeq T \times \mathbb Z^{r}$, where $T$ is a finite group and $r \geq 0$ is an integer called the (Mordell--Weil) rank of $\Jac(C)(\Q)$.
 A fundamental problem in arithmetic geometry is to understand how these ranks are distributed in families of curves, and in particular among hyperelliptic curves of a fixed genus $g$.

 To ask precise distribution questions and give quantitative answers, one must first choose an ordering of the family, a notion of arithmetic \textit{size} $H(C)$ and then count curves $C$ with $H(C) \leq X$ as $X \to \infty $.
 Common choices include ordering by conductor, discriminant, or by various height functions on coefficients of integral models.
 Since counting by conductor is notoriously difficult (see \cite{Brumer1992}), here we enumerate integral models by the height of the coefficients of their models.